covid-policy-modelling/schemas/docs/input-common.md

 ### ModelParameters.interventionPeriods

 A list of time periods, each with a different set of interventions.
+Policy interventions are specified as a series of _intervention periods_, each with a certain set of interventions that are in place.
+For example, case isolation and social distancing may be instituted first, followed by school closure a week later, followed by a relaxation of all guidelines after several months.
+**Note** - In order to specify that _all_ interventions end on a certain date, there should be a _final_ intervention period that starts on that date, has no interventions specified, and has `reductionPopulationContact` set to zero.

 * **Type**: `InterventionPeriod` `[]`
 * **Required**:  &#10003; Yes

 ### ModelParameters.r0

-The assumed reproduction number for the virus.
+The assumed [_reproduction number_](https://en.wikipedia.org/wiki/Basic_reproduction_number) for the virus.
 If this is null, then each model will use its own default value.

 * **Type**: `["number", "null"]`
 * **Required**:  &#10003; Yes